Internet of Things Theory

 These things or smart objects comprise a physical entity and a digital function.
 The physicals include sensory capabilities to measure temperature, vibration, and pollution data.

 Sensors transmit valuable data to an Internet of Things Platform.
 The central IoT platform integrates data from many heterogeneous devices and shares the analytics with various applications addressing use cases that solve specific issues.
-The actuators perform a specific task – opening a window or a lock, changing traffic lights, etc.
+The actuators perform a particular task – opening a window or a lock, changing traffic lights, etc.

 Data Flow & Network Connectivity

 The type of device depicts the chosen network connectivity.
-We have two categories: Wireless and Wired.
-For example, a hospital would connect to the control center with a wired connection ( Ethernet or Serial ), while other low-end devices might use a Low Power Short-Range network.
+We have two categories: wireless and Wired.
+For example, a hospital would connect to the control center with a wired connection ( Ethernet or Serial ), while other low-end devices might use a Low-Power, Short-Range network.

 Fog computing